gcalderone/GModelFit.jl/README.md

 4. Fit the model against the dataset, and display the results.

-In a real life example, where the ground truth is unknown and we wish to estimate the parameter values, we would need to provide sensible inital guess values in step 2, and use actual empirical dataset(s) in step 3.
+In a real life example, where the ground truth is unknown and we wish to estimate the parameter values, we would need to provide sensible inital guess values in step 2, and use empirical dataset(s) in step 3.

 ### Simple example using a mathematical expression